You want to have your garden house overgrown and know which climbing plants are particularly suitable? Then you are absolutely right here!

 In any case, it is important that around your garden hut. sufficient floor area free lets to plant the vines there.
 With Vine aids made of metal or wood, you then make sure that they pave the way for themselves.

-2. akebie
+2. blackberry

-It is also important to choose climbing plants that are no damage to the wood or generally leave on building facades.
-These also include another climbing plant, namely the blackberry.
-It classifies itself with the spreading climbers, grows very luxuriantly and regularly provides fresh, edible fruits from their own garden.
+It is also important to choose climbing plants that are no damage to the wood or on building facades in general.
+These also include another climbing plant, the wild blackberry, which you can here at the Horstmann nursery* get.

 4. climbing hydrangea